-Brewster Massachusetts is known as a Sea Captains town, because so many ships’ masters built beautiful homes along what is now Route 6A and the Sea Meadow Inn (formerly the Isaiah Clark House) is housed in one of these historic homes.
+Brewster Massachusetts is known as a Sea Captains town, because so many ships’ masters built beautiful homes along what is now Route 6A and the Sea Meadow Inn (formerly the Isaiah Clark House) is housed in one of these historic homes on Cape Cod.

 Merchant sea captain Isaiah Clark was descended from Thomas Clark, one of the earliest settlers of the area.
 Thomas arrived in the new world in 1623 on board the Anne.
 He acquired large tracts of land in what is now Brewster and passed it on to this son, Andrew, and grandson, Thomas.
 Most of the earliest houses in this area had Clark families living in them.